 - Change your socks often — not merely daily, but at least twice per day, especially during summer.
 Furthermore, get yourself socks that absorb sweat so that it doesn’t end up between your toes.

 - Avoid wearing shoes when possible.
 If you have work or activities that require you to wear shoes constantly, then make sure to get breathable ones.
 Once you’re done wearing your shoes, air them for at least 12 hours before wearing them again.
 Exposing them to the sun may also help.

 - Avoid sharing footwear and nail cleaning tools because you never know if the other person has fungus or not.
 When in public places such as spas, wear appropriate sandals as you walk around.

 Athlete’s foot is a nasty and unpleasant condition that you want to get rid of immediately if you have it.
 While the infection itself may cause pain and aesthetic issues, it is luckily also highly treatable.
 As always, of course, prevention is best.
 If you do get infected, there is no need to panic.

-There are numerous natural home remedies that are proven to work for athlete’s foot.
-What’s even better is that you can DIY and get rid of the issues on your own without visiting doctor.
+There are numerous natural home remedies that are proven to work for an athlete’s foot.
+What’s even better is that you can DIY and get rid of the issues on your own without visiting a doctor.
 However, if the symptoms don’t retreat and even worsen, scheduling a checkup will be necessary.